jaspector

 Floodplain 2026 form: cash, check, or money order payable to McMullen County.
 Subdivision fees: cashier's check or money order, paid in full at preliminary plat submission.
 Pipeline permit: flat $500.00 application fee.
 Note: county updated floodplain form with higher fees in 2026; applicants should confirm current fees with County Judge's office before filing.

-Fees change.
-Verify current amounts at the official fee schedule (effective 2026-01 (floodplain form)).
+Fees change periodically.
+Confirm at the official fee schedule ↗ (effective 2026-01 (floodplain form)) before budgeting.

 Inspection hours